camunda/camunda-platform-helm/charts/camunda-platform-8.4/README.md

 After the 8.4 release (January 2024), the Camunda Helm chart version is **decoupled** from the version of the application (e.g., the chart version is `9.0.0` and the application version is `8.4.x`).

-Before the 8.4 release, the Camunda Helm chart version was **coupled** with the applications version (e.g., chart version is `8.3.x` and applications version is `8.3.x`).
+Before the 8.4 release, the Camunda Helm chart version was **coupled** with the version of the application (e.g., the chart version is `8.3.x` and the applications version is `8.3.x`).

 For more details, check out the [full version matrix](https://helm.camunda.io/camunda-platform/version-matrix).